 11. Day eleven – Paro & Thimphu Sightseeing

-We begin the day’s activities by a visit to the National Memorial Chorten built in 1974 and then to a nunnery known as Dupthop LhakKhang.
-Then it is a visit to the National Library, the Painting School of Traditional art, the Traditional Medicine Institute of ancient practices, the Royal silver smiths at Lungtenzampa, a Bhutanese paper factory, a visit to the Handicraft Emporium and other street shopping activities in Thimphu.
+We begin the day’s activities with a visit to the National Memorial Chorten, built in 1974, and then to a nunnery known as Dupthop LhakKhang.
+Then it is a visit to the National Library, the Painting School of Traditional Art, the Traditional Medicine Institute of ancient practices, the Royal Silver Smiths at Lungtenzampa, a Bhutanese paper factory, a visit to the Handicraft Emporium, and other street shopping activities in Thimphu.

 12. Day Twelve – Thimphu Sightseeing

-We begin the day’s activities by first visiting the Folk Heritage Museum and then the Textile Museum, ChangangKha Lhakhang, the Philatelic Office, watch Silver Smiths at work and finally the handmade paper factory.
+We begin the day’s activities by first visiting the Folk Heritage Museum and then the Textile Museum, ChangangKha Lhakhang, the Philatelic Office, watching Silver Smiths at work, and finally, the handmade paper factory.

 13. Day Thirteen – Thimphu to Punakha 1310m

-We first drive to Punakha through the Dochula pass and if the weather permits, we stop at the pass to view the High Himalayas.
-We also stop to view Chimi Lhakhang, the Temple of Fertility and the visit Punakha Dzong situated between the male river, Pho Chu and the female river, Mo Chu.
+We first drive to Punakha through the Dochula pass, and if the weather permits, we stop at the pass to view the High Himalayas.
+We also stop to view Chimi Lhakhang, the Temple of Fertility, and visit Punakha Dzong, situated between the male river, Pho Chu, and the female river, Mo Chu.

 14. Day Fourteen – Punakha to Thimphu.

-On completion of breakfast, we drive back to Thimphu and after lunch, you are free to walk the street of the capital shopping and photographing.
+On completion of breakfast, we drive back to Thimphu, and after lunch, you are free to walk the streets of the capital, shopping and photographing.